 Generally, treatment aims to reduce inflammation in the tendons so you can move your thumb without pain.

-Usually, you’ll start with over-the-counter anti-inflammatories such as ibuprofen or naproxen.
+Usually, we start with simple anti-inflammatories such as ibuprofen or naproxen.
 Next, a Thumb spica splint for 4-6 weeks can be helpful to rest the tendons.
-Finally, a referral to a hand therapist for stretching and strengthening exercises from your thumb, wrist, and forearm will help.
+Finally, a referral to a hand therapist for exercises for your thumb, wrist, and forearm will help.

 What about a De Quervain’s tenosynovitis injection?

-Generally, most patients experience pain relief after a few days.
+Most patients experience pain relief after a few days.
 Hand therapy is also crucial after De Quervain’s injections to regain function.
+A recent study found that 93% of De Quervain’s tenosynovitis patients had complete pain relief with one or two ultrasound-guided cortisone injections.

 You can repeat De Quervain’s tenosynovitis cortisone injection, but we recommend only three injections for the same wrist.